 Boost Your Productivity Hack 3: Disconnect from your Wi-Fi and cut the internet based distractions when you’re focusing on an intensive task.

 4. Make a List of 5-Minute Tasks

 So many things take only a few minutes to knock out.
 But, since they’re so quick, those items often end up at the bottom of our to-do list, because we can “do them anytime.”

 By creating a list of tasks you can accomplish in just a couple of minutes, you’ll always know what to do with your extra time.
 You’ll also keep tasks from staying on your to-do list forever.

-- Check my email and delete any I don’t need to read
+- Check email and delete as appropriate

 - Pull meat out of the freezer for a meal